DarshanWalchale/CP-Assignment/ReadMe.txt

 ############################################################
 Known limitations of the code:
-% Text files for vendors\libraries storing requests sent to them cannot be accessed by the program, has to be opened manually
+% Text files for vendors\libraries storing requests sent to them cannot be accessed by the program, has to be opened manually.
+% Code will check if a book is reserved or not, and if it is, won't be possible to issue the book.
+Limitations are, not being able to set or remove Reservations.
 #############################################################
 Contributions of the team members:
 Shreyas did searchBookbyTitle, searchBookbyAuthor, searchBookbyID, vendorManagement.